NotAcol/dotfiles/README.md

 clone this repo and stow → do settings described below

 >[!NOTE]
->If you want to game do "$ paru -S arch-gaming-meta proton-ge-custom-bin" after being done with everything else and enable Proton-Ge as default in steam launcher compatibility options and make sure GPU acceleration rendering in web views is off in interface settings
+If you want to game do "$ paru -S arch-gaming-meta proton-ge-custom-bin" after being done with everything else and enable Proton-Ge as default in steam launcher compatibility options and make sure GPU acceleration rendering in web views is off in interface settings.

 ### Clone and stow